Critical race theory: Revisionist interpretations of American civil rights law and progress

 Interest convergence is a concept introduced by Derrick Bell in his 1980 Harvard Law Review article, "Brown v.
 Board of Education and the Interest-Convergence Dilemma".
-In this article, Bell described how he re-assessed the impact of the hundreds of NAACP LDF de-segregation cases he won from 1960 to 1966 and how he began to believe that in spite of his sincerity at the time, anti-discrimination law had not resulted in improving Black children's access to quality education.
+In this article, Bell described how he re-assessed the impact of the hundreds of NAACP Legal Defense and Educational Fund (LDF) de-segregation cases he won from 1960 to 1966 and how he began to believe that in spite of his sincerity at the time, anti-discrimination law had not resulted in improving Black children's access to quality education.
 He listed and described how Supreme Court cases had gutted civil rights legislation, which had resulted in African-American students continuing to attend all-black schools that lacked adequate funding and resources.
 In examining these Supreme Court cases, Bell concluded that the only civil-rights legislation that was passed coincided with the self-interest of white people, which Bell termed interest convergence.

 One of the best-known examples of interest convergence is the way in which American geopolitics during the Cold War in the aftermath of World War II was a critical factor in the passage of civil rights legislation by both Republicans and Democrats.
 Bell described this in numerous articles, including the aforementioned, and it was supported by the research and publications of legal scholar Mary L. Dudziak.
 In her journal articles and her 2000 book Cold War Civil Rightsbased on newly released documentsDudziak provided detailed evidence that it was in the interest of the United States to quell the negative international press about treatment of African-Americans when the majority of the populations of newly decolonized countries which the US was trying to attract to Western-style democracy, were not white.
 The US sought to promote liberal values throughout Africa, Asia, and Latin America to prevent the Soviet Union from spreading communism.
 Dudziak described how the international press widely circulated stories of segregation and violence against African-Americans.